Python-Test-Engineer/django-jpn/NOTES.md

 This is effectively a new route for the API, but instead of it being coded on the server side by someone, it is coded on the client side, sent with the payload AND the code is NATURAL LANGUAGE.

-In the early days of ChatGPT, *prompt engineering* was often demoed as hacks or tricks.
+In the early days of ChatGPT, *prompt engineering* was often shownd as hacks or tricks.
 Nowdays, it seems far more structured and different LLMs use different schemas.

+(Current models are 'Imperative' in that we say what they are, what they do, how they do it...New REASONING models are 'Declarative' in that we say what we want them to do - the goal - what we want as output and what we might not want.
+The model then 'reasons' its way through the task.)

 We can think of it as pseudo-code which we may write whilst developing an app.

 In fact, it is like a person starting a new job.
-They will get a handbook of what the job involves, how to do it etc. and this is what we are doing with the LLM.
+They will get a handbook of what the job involves, how to do it etc. and this is what we are doing with the LLM. `sample_prompt.md` is an example of this and how we could import content from a Markdown file.

 We set the system prompt to guide the AI agent, and then the prompt to create the endpoint.